MeganMFisher/material-ui-demo/README.md

 # Material-UI

+## What is it?

+A Set of React Components that Implement Google's Material Design.

+##### What is Google's Material Design?

+A visual language that synthesizes the classic principles of good design with the innovation and possibility of technology and science.

+## Why is it useful?

+You can easily add elements from Google's Material Design into your application to make the UI much more sleek and professional looking.

-## Installation:
+# Installation:

+In your terminal run the following command to install material-ui.

 `npm install material-ui`

 Material-UI was designed with the Roboto font in mind.
-So be sure to include it in your project in your css file.
+So be sure to include it in your project in your css file if you would like the rest of your fonts match theirs.

 App.css:
 ```